kestra-io/docs/content/blogs/2023-11-20-advanced-python-scripts.md

 image: /blogs/2023-11-20-advanced-python-scripts.jpg
 ---

 [Kestra](https://github.com/kestra-io/kestra) is, by design, language-agnostic, offering the flexibility to write scripts in your preferred language.
-We recognize that Python is among the most widely used languages.

-Kestra employs a declarative language for creating flows, and it allows you to write your script directly in your workflow.
-This approach works well for simple scripts, but for more complex Python scripts, you can leverage two Kestra features:
+Kestra employs a declarative language for creating flows, and it allows you to write your script directly in your workflow thanks to our `script Tasks` .
+This approach works well for simple scripts, but for more complex scripts, you can leverage two Kestra features:

 - You can **store your scripts on GitHub**.
 Kestra can then download and run these scripts, allowing you to modify them on the fly without needing to adjust the actual flow.

-- You can use **Kestra's new code editor** that enables you to write and execute Python scripts directly from the Kestra UI.
+- You can use **Kestra's new code editor** that enables you to write and execute your scripts directly from the Kestra UI.

 Today, we'll explore both methods in detail.
-But first, let's develop a complex Python script to demonstrate its functionality.
+But first, let's develop a large Python script to demonstrate its functionality.

 ---